LocationMind/GeoDataCompare/Readme.md

 - [Research_paper](./Documentation/Research_paper.md): Notes taken for different research papers about quality assessment for example.

+- [Tests-visualisation](./Documentation/tests-visualisation.md): Notes taken for the tests to create the visualisation system.

+- [User_doc](./Documentation/user_doc.md): Documentation on how to use the application: from the requirements installation to the dashboard.

 ## Python

 All python files are in this folder.